Mystic711/Qwiklabs-Practice-Project--Google-Cloud-Platform.-GADS-2020/README.md

-# Practice-Project-with-Qwilabs-for-the-Google-Cloud-Platform.-GADS-2020
+# Qwiklabs-Practice-Project--Google-Cloud-Platform-Google Africa Developer Scholarship Program-2020
-My inititial Qwiklabs practice with the Google Cloud Platform
+My inititial Qwiklabs practice-project on utilizing the innovative Google Cloud Platform.
+This repository will be updated gradually as my cloud computing knowledge and skills expand.